apokryphus/advanced-combat-system/README.md

 https://user-images.githubusercontent.com/98017171/196608085-fd4a751c-e4dc-45ed-b67e-e35ad288053e.mp4

-The Dynamic Enemy Behavior System applies to all non-quest human type enemies carrying one-handed weapons **(Bandits, Cannibals, and Thugs are excluded)** :
+The Dynamic Enemy Behavior System applies to all non-quest human type enemies carrying one-handed weapons.

+**Bandits, Cannibals, and Thugs are excluded.**

   - Stage 1: If the enemy is hit by the player with an attack/repel leaving them with anywhere between 75% - 50% health, the enemy will swap their original 1-handed behavior to either witcher behavior or 2-handed behavior.
     - The enemy is now also immune to knockdowns after this point.
   - Stage 2: If the enemy is hit by the player with an attack/repel leaving them with anywhere lower than 50% health but between 50% - 25% health: